frousseu/BDTREScheck/README.md

 ## TODO

-- check sheet number argument and sheets of current databases
 - add part at the end of Nghia script
 - find what to do with read_excel warnings on expectation about column format
 - change default values of databases names